Experimental Holography#

 fs = FourierSLM(cam, slm)

 Let’s start out with the simplest phase pattern possible: no pattern!
-We write a flat phase \(\phi(\vec{x}) = 0\pi\) to the SLM with .write().
+We set a flat phase \(\phi(\vec{x}) = 0\pi\) to the SLM with .set_phase().

 [142]: